 Here’s where it gets interesting: these plants support local pollinators like bees and butterflies.
 And before you say “I don’t care about bees,” let me remind you that bees are responsible for pollinating about a third of the food we eat.
 So yeah, they’re kind of important.

 Native plants also help maintain soil health and conserve water.
 They’ve got deep root systems that prevent erosion and help water soak into the ground instead of running off into storm drains.
 Plus, you won’t need to dump chemical fertilizers on them, which means less junk washing into local waterways.
+This fits perfectly with tips from backyard landscaping for functionality and sustainability.

 I mean, imagine having a garden that’s actually easier to maintain and better for the environment.
 Sounds like we’ve been doing this backward for a while.